 One of the most popular ways to make money from home is to sell products online.
-Platforms like Shopify make it super easy for everyone to set up an ecommerce business in no time with hardly any investment.
-However, if you don’t pick the right products, you won’t make any money with it.
-That’s why you should have a closer look at this step-by-step guide that teaches you how you can find profitable dropshipping products to make a real living out of your online store.
+Platforms like Shopify make it super easy for everyone to set up an e-commerce business in no time with hardly any investment.
+However, if you don’t pick the right products, you won’t make any money with them.
+That’s why you should have a closer look at this step-by-step guide that teaches you how you can find the best dropshipping products to make a real living out of your online store.

-Want to find out how one of my clients makes 95,000 USD a month (!) with dropshipping?
+Want to find out how one of my clients makes $95,000 a month (!) with dropshipping?
 Check out the linked post!

 What is Dropshipping?

-Just so we are all on the same page, let’s look at how dropshipping experts at Shopify define this retail system:
+Just so we are all on the same page, let’s look at what the experts at Shopify say about the dropshipping meaning:

 “Dropshipping is a retail fulfillment method where a store doesn’t keep the products it sells in stock.
 Instead, when a store sells a product, it purchases the item from a third party and has it shipped directly to the customer.
 As a result, the merchant never sees or handles the product.”

-That means you don’t have to invest a lot of money in buying products, storing them at your house or a storage room and sending them to your customers.
+That means you don’t have to invest a lot of money in buying products, storing them at your house or in a storage room, and sending them to your customers.
 A chosen third party handles all the logistic processes for you.

-Here is why I think to start a dropshipping store a brilliant business model for everyone starting out with their self-employment (or a profitable side-hustle):
+Here is why I think starting a dropshipping store is a brilliant business model for everyone starting out with their self-employment (or profitable side hustle):

 - You can manage your store from anywhere in the world.
 Perfect for everyone who likes to be location-independent and wants to work from home or travel the world, like digital nomads.